Staying Persistent: Common First-Level, APT Actions

 Attackers abuse this feature to illegitimately create special passwords for specific applications on devices.
 Think of the password you generated for your mail to work on a specific device or app such as an iPad or mailbox application.

-👎 They change mail forwarding and
+👎 They change mail forwarding and reply-to settings.

 Another way that APT attackers will attempt to remain hidden is to create mail forwarding rules that send copies of all your emails to their email address while leaving the original message in your inbox, unread.
 It is important after a security alert to check these settings and make sure nothing is amiss.